pitastrudl/wekanwiki/Troubleshooting-Mail.md

 - There is no email settings at Admin Panel anymore.
 - Email settings are made only with snap commands like `sudo snap set wekan mail-url....` or similar in Docker/Source etc `MAIL_URL=...`, more details below.
 - Also see [if you get SSLv3 error](#if-you-get-sslv3-protocol-error)
+- Also search this page for STARTTLS, for solutions related to STARTTLS

 ## Special Characters